 - failure to adequately inform the individuals;

-- unlawful collection, use, disclosure or destruction of personal information;
+- unlawful collection, use, disclosure, keeping, or destruction of personal information;

 - failure to inform individuals concerned by a decision based exclusively on an automated process or failure to provide individuals an opportunity to submit observations

-Under the Quebec Private Sector Act, the CAI may institute penal proceedings for the following offences, among others:
+Under the Quebec Private Sector Act, within five years of the commission of the offence, the CAI may institute penal proceedings for the following offences, among others:

 - failure to report a confidentiality incident;